Things to do in Anafi: Beaches, Walks and Quiet Corners of the Island

 Anafi beach essentials

 Before I write about a few other things to do in Anafi, I’ll add a tiny section about two things you should have with you.
-As you can see, the beaches of Anafi have no facilities like sunbeds or umbrellas.
-The Cycladic landscape is always dry, and the sun tends to be intense.
+As you can see, the beaches on Anafi have no facilities, such as sunbeds or umbrellas.
+The Cycladic landscape is always dry, and the sun is often intense.
 That said, you can quickly get sunburned during the summer.
 So, if you are visiting Anafi and willing to hike or spend time at the beach (or both), don’t forget to bring a pop-up beach tent and sunscreen (and lots of water, of course).

-A pop-up beach tent will probably fit easily in your suitcase, but even if it doesn’t, it’s lightweight, and you can even have it in hand.
+A pop-up beach tent will probably fit easily in your suitcase, but even if it doesn’t, it’s lightweight, and you can even carry it in your hand.
 Here’s one pop-up tent, and here’s a bigger one.

 As for the sunscreen, I’m not an expert, but I had one with me.
 Sunscreen like this one should be good for your vacation in Anafi.